 To solve the problem of soul-destroying traffic, roads must go 3D, which means either flying cars or tunnels.
 Unlike flying cars, tunnels are weatherproof, out of sight and won't fall on your head.
 A large network of tunnels many levels deep would help alleviate congestion in any city, no matter how large it grew (just keep adding levels).
 The key to making this work is increasing tunneling speed and dropping costs by a factor of 10 or more – this is the goal of The Boring Company.
 Fast to dig, low cost tunnels would also make Hyperloop adoption viable and enable rapid transit across densely populated regions, enabling travel from New York to Washington DC in less than 30 minutes.

 To alleviate traffic, transportation corridors, like the buildings that feed into them, must expand into three dimensions.
 One option is to “go up” with flying cars.
 However, flying cars have issues with weather, noise, and generally increase anxiety levels of those below them.
 The other option is to “go down” and build tunnels.
 The benefits are:

-- Tunnel construction and operation are silent to anyone on the surface.
+Tunnel construction and operation are silent and invisible to anyone on the surface.

 Why hasn't this been done before?

 Currently, tunnels are really expensive to dig, with some projects costing as much as $1 billion per mile.
 In order to make a tunnel network feasible, tunneling costs must be reduced by a factor of more than 10.

 How are we reducing the cost of tunneling?